Inverness Caledonian Thistle F.C.: Managers

-List of permanent Inverness CT managers:
+List of Inverness Caledonian Thistle managers and head coaches:

 Managerial history

 Sergei Baltacha had been manager of Caledonian prior to the merger and he carried on as Caledonian Thistle manager after the merger in 1994.
 He remained in charge for only one season, leaving in 1995 to be closer to his family in Perth.
 Baltacha was replaced by Huntly manager Steve Paterson, who to date is the club's longest-serving manager.
 During his seven and a half years as manager, from the summer of 1995 to December 2002, Paterson succeeded in taking the club to the Scottish Football League First Division.
 He also steered ICT to their famous 3–1 Scottish Cup victory against Celtic in 2000.
 In November 2002, Paterson was strongly linked to the vacant manager's position at Dundee United.
 However, he chose to stay with Inverness for another month, after which he left, along with assistant Duncan Shearer, to become manager of Aberdeen.

-The club also had a Director of football, with former player Graeme Bennett appointed while Steve Paterson was manager.
+The club also had a director of football, with former player Graeme Bennett appointed while Steve Paterson was manager.
 Paterson was replaced by former Hearts player John Robertson, whose two-year reign as manager was an exceptionally successful period.
 Under Robertson, Inverness won the 2003–04 Scottish Challenge Cup, gained another Scottish Cup victory over Celtic, this time 1–0 thanks to a goal on the stroke of half time by club record scorer Dennis Wyness and won the First Division Championship, taking the club into the SPL.
 Robertson eventually left to become Hearts manager and was replaced by Dunfermline's Craig Brewster as player-manager.
 Brewster succeeded in keeping the club in the SPL.
 He also introduced new training regimes to increase player fitness and was successful in steering the club to good results against a number of established Premier League sides, including Rangers, Celtic, Motherwell, Hearts and Hibs.
-After a period of just over thirteen months at the club he left to become the new Dundee United manager after the sacking of Gordon Chisholm.
+After a period at the club of just over thirteen months he left to become the new Dundee United manager after the sacking of Gordon Chisholm.